|CRDAMC Homepage | CRDAMC Library Phone #: (254) 288-8366 | CRDAMC Library Fax #: (254) 288-8368|

 Risk Factors TOP

-Your doctor will ask about your symptoms and medical history.
+Your doctor will ask about your symptoms and health history.
 A physical exam will also be done.
-Since IBC develops in a sheet-like pattern, it is hard to find by a breast exam or mammogram.

-If cancer is detected, the cancerous tissue will also be tested to look for:
+A biopsywill be done to remove a sample of tissue.
+It will be checked for cancer cells.
+If cancer is found, the tissue will also be tested to look for:

 Treatment may include one or more of the following:

-Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms including pill, injection, and or through an IV.
+Chemotherapyis the use of drugs to kill cancer cells.
+It may be given in many forms, such as pill, injection, and by IV.
 The drugs travel through the body in the blood, killing mostly cancer cells.
 Some healthy cells are killed as well.
-Chemotherapy drugs for IBC may include:

 Radiation therapy is the use of radiation to kill cancer cells.
-It may be necessary in cases when chemotherapy prior to surgery isn't effective.
-Radiation may be used to shrink cancer cells in advance of surgery.
-Types of radiation therapy include:
+It may be used:

-There are other factors about your specific type of cancer that can affect treatment such as:
+There are other factors that can affect treatment such as:

 Canadian Breast Cancer Network